prateek3255/blog/src/blog/javascript-tips-for-react-developers.md

   - react
   - javascript
 ---
-I have been building with React for the past three years.
-So naturally, I am not really proud of the code that I wrote when I was just beginning with React, because now I know the mistakes I made which I wasn't aware of back then.
+I have been working with React for the past couple of years, so naturally, I am not really proud of the code that I wrote when I was just beginning with React, because now I know the mistakes I made which I wasn't aware of back then.

-But fast-frowarding to today, I have learned quite a bit along the way through contributing to open source, watching/reading some interesting blogs and conference talks and viewing how other people code.
+But fast-forwarding to today, I have learned quite a bit along the way through contributing to open source, watching/reading some interesting blogs and conference talks and viewing how other people write code.

 Here are some Javascript tips that would've helped my past self and maybe you, in writing more efficient and maintainable React code -

-{% headingWithLink "Conditional Rendering" %}
+{% headingWithLink "1.
+Use conditional rendering effectively" %}

 As a React developer, you must've been in a situation where you only want to display a component when a certain condition from a prop or state is satisfied or render different components depending on the different values of the state.